The 5 Points of Sail: Discover the Sailboat’s Angles to The Wind

-The 5 points of sail describe the angles a sailboat can sail relative to the wind direction and include:
+The 5 points of sail describe the angles a sailboat can sail relative to the wind direction, and we have a name for each of them:

-In this article, we will learn the points of sail from Close-hauled upwind sailing to Running downwind.
-We’ll explain the technicalities of each point and how to trim the sails accordingly.
-You will also learn some of the nautical terms associated.
+In this article, I’ll explain the points of sail from Close-hauled upwind sailing to Running downwind.
+We’ll look at the technicalities of each point and how to trim the sails accordingly.
+We will also walk through some of the nautical terms associated to make sure you are up to speed.
+Finally, I’ll share some of my best tips and strategies for downwind sailing with you!

 True wind speed is the actual wind velocity measured by a stationary object.
 Apparent wind speed is the wind velocity perceived by an object moving through the air, such as a boat or yourself.
 In other words, apparent wind speed combines the actual wind and the effective wind created by your motion.